itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 Features:

-* Supports real color and gray-value visualization
+* Supports real color and grey-value visualization
 * Supports fixed ratio between image-pixel and monitor-pixel (4:1 - 1:4)
 * Fast implementation for 8-bit and 16-bit direct camera output.
 * Images are displayed in windows-style